vas0x59/innopolis_open_copter/README.md

 Final code

-by Vasily Yuryev and Dmitriy Okoneshnikov
+by Vasily Yuryev and Dmitrii Okoneshnikov